mulinlab/CHANCE/README.md

 Running CHANCE
 ===
-The CHANCE.sh script in ./script folder can run a CHANCE.
+The CHANCE.sh script in the `script` folder can run a CHANCE.
 The syntax looks like:

     bash CHANCE.sh <input_mutation_file> <input_oncotree_file>